top of page

 The Department of Family Medicine and Public Health Sciences (FMPHS) is part of Wayne State University School of Medicine and hosts both physicians and PhDs committed to clinical care, education, and research.

-Our team is part of the Behavioral Health Division of the FMPHS Department.
+Dr. Samuele Zilioli is the director of the Behavioral Sciences Division of the FMPHS Department.
 Our main offices and labs are located at the Integrative Biosciences Center (IBio).

 bottom of page